AkshayaPujitha/SwipeSmart/CONTRIBUTION.md

-# Contributing to [Project Name]
+# Contributing to SwipeSmart

-Thank you for considering contributing to [SwipeSmart]!
-We welcome contributions from the community and appreciate your interest in making our project better.
+Thank you for considering contributing to SwipeSmart We welcome contributions from the community and appreciate your interest in making our project better.

 Before contributing, please take a moment to review the following guidelines to help streamline the contribution process.